syahzul/mykad-detail-extractor/README.md

 * Gender

-How to Use
+Usage
 ----------

 You can easily use the class in your existing application.
 Just load the file and create new class instance.

-Example:
+<em>Example:</em>

 <pre>
 require dirname(__FILE__).'/myic.class.php';